 Currently, there’s one brain part where researchers found that heavy and frequent marijuana use can lead to a significant reduction in the volume of gray matter:

 - The hippocampus.

-This finding is based on the largest systematic review study, which scrutinized the results of 14 studies which looked into structural brain alterations caused by marijuana.
+This finding is based on the largest systematic review study, which scrutinized the results of 14 studies that looked into structural brain alterations caused by marijuana (13).

 The hippocampus is mainly associated with short-term memory, long-term memory, and spatial navigation.
 This means that heavy and frequent marijuana use can negatively influence all of these brain functions.